How long is a treatment?

 How many treatments will I need?

 The number of treatments you need depends on the nature of your problem, how long you have had the problem, your age, other factors such as stress and life style and your posture.
 Some people feel different straight away, either energised or very tired initially, while others take at least 3 to 4 sessions to see a change in the body.
-Once your body has healed, it is recommended that you return at intervals to maintain your body in balance and hence your health.
+Once your body has healed, it is recommended that you return at intervals of 4 to 6 weeks to maintain your body in balance and hence your health.

 Can I come off my medication?